jolicode/docker-starter/README.md

         command: watch -n 1 date
 ```

-You also need to fill the `fabfile.py` to fill the tasks `start_workers` and `stop_workers`.
+You can also customize how the workers are stopped by editing the `stop_workers` task in `fabfile.py`.
-These tasks currently propose default examples to use with Symfony Messenger.
+This task currently propose a default examples to use with Symfony Messenger.

 </details>